Here I share some health conscious/copper & gut friendly recipes that I have developed, that are quite delicious indeed.

 -Organic free-range chicken broth (which is not hard to find, thankfully)

--Various herbs and spices: turmeric (this turns everything it touches yellow, so I often wear gloves when handling it, and make sure to wash my cooking supplies immediately after they come in contact with it), ground sage, fresh and dried basil leaves, tarragon, cilantro (fresh and dried), fresh ground black pepper, fresh ground sea salt, oregano leaves, cumin (has a lovely smoky flavor), corridor, and sometimes I add cinnamon, which may sound strange but its really delicious!
-Clearly, chili powder, garlic powder, and onion powder are all really delicious in chili, yet I have had to exclude them to adhere to my low FODMAP protocol, I will add them back gradually however (as well as fresh garlic)! – the amounts of these are totally up to you, I use less or more depending on if I am the only one eating this (I like more spices) or if I’m serving others (whom I’ve found typically prefer their food less spicy).
+-Various herbs and spices: turmeric (this turns everything it touches yellow, so I often wear gloves when handling it, and make sure to wash my cooking supplies immediately after they come in contact with it), ground sage, fresh and dried basil leaves, tarragon, cilantro (fresh and dried), fresh ground black pepper, fresh ground sea salt, oregano leaves, cumin (has a lovely smoky flavor), coriander, and sometimes I add cinnamon, which may sound strange but its really delicious!
+Clearly, chili powder, garlic powder, and onion powder are all really delicious in chili, if you tolerate high FODMAP foods – the amounts of these are totally up to you, I use less or more depending on if I am the only one eating this (I like more spices) or if I’m serving others (whom I’ve found typically prefer their food less spicy).

 -In a large skillet, add a liberal amount of organic, extra-virgin olive oil to coat the bottom and brown the meat protein on medium heat (I often combine the meat with some of the herbs listed above to enhance the overall richness and flavor of the dish, prior to browning it – specifically, tons of ground sage gives it an excellent flavor) You won’t need to cook it all through just yet, because the remaining cooking will be accomplished once it simmers with the vegetables.
 I like to turn up the heat some and give the meat a slight crispiness on the outside.